gravitational/teleport/rfd/0033-b-sni-alpn-proxy-configuration.md

+---
+authors: Marek Smoliński (marek@goteleport.com)
+state: draft
+---

 ## What

-Defines ALPN SNI proxy configuration changes needed to support Teleport proxy running in single port mode.
+Defines ALPN SNI proxy configuration changes allowing to start Teleport proxy in with only one open port (multiplex mode).

 ## Why

-The current Proxy configuration doesn't allow disabling a particular proxy listener in proxy configuration.
-After introducing ALPN SNI listener allowing to multiplex all proxy service into one single port the legacy listener is no longer needed in order to simplify proxy configuration legacy per service listener can be removed.
+The current Proxy configuration doesn't allow disabling a particular proxy listener in proxy configuration - default ports values are used if not provided.
+After introducing ALPN SNI listener allowing to multiplex all proxy service into one single proxy port the legacy listeners are no longer needed.

 ## Details